raphaelmansuy/tutorials/06_deploy_nextjs_to_gcp.md

   --cpu-boost
 ```

 **Pro Tip:** The `--min-instances 1` flag keeps one instance warm, eliminating cold starts for most users.
-The `--cpu-boost` flag provides extra CPU during startup, reducing cold start times by up to 50%[^1_3].
+The `--cpu-boost` flag provides extra CPU during startup, reducing cold start times by up to 50%.

 ### Security: Protecting Your Application

 **The Zero-Trust Principle**
 Assume everything is compromised and design accordingly.
-This isn't paranoia; it's professionalism[^1_13].
+This isn't paranoia; it's professionalism.

 ### Example 6: Security-Hardened Deployment